 When we first start to think about what quality of life means to us, we often focus on what we don’t want – “I don’t want him to suffer” or “I don’t want her to be in pain”.
 It is equally important to envision what you do want for your pet’s happiness and for your relationship in the time that remains.

 As time runs short, what do you want that time to look like, to feel like?
 How are you best able to support your pet so they can still live their life in a way that they value?
-What can you reasonably expect from the disease process and what resources do you need in order to ameliorate its impact?
+What can you reasonably expect from the disease process and what resources do you need in order to lessen its impact?

 Caring for your pet at this vulnerable time encompasses many uncertainties.
 Think about what worries you most about what lies ahead?
 What are your options for dealing with uncomfortable developments?
 What is the inherent value or the inherent risk to your pet of living another day?
 Think about what tradeoffs you are willing to make – either for the possibility of more time together, or to ensure that your worst fears aren’t realized.